- Developers

 You need the following competencies when you hire data scientists:

-• Passion for excellence: A data science project must deliver tangible results, i.e., business stakeholders should be able to gather actionable insights.
+- Passion for excellence: A data science project must deliver tangible results, i.e., business stakeholders should be able to gather actionable insights.
 High-quality data science systems must serve their end-users well.
 This requires a passion for excellence on the part of the data science team.
-A data scientist that leads such a team must demonstrate this passion.
+A data scientist who leads such a team must demonstrate this passion.

-• Commitment: Data science projects typically have stringent deadlines.
-They often have a complex scope, furthermore, they must meet quality objectives.
+- Commitment: Data science projects typically have stringent deadlines.
+They often have a complex scope; furthermore, they must meet quality objectives.
 A data science team will face several challenges.
 The team must navigate them successfully and meet the project objectives.
-A data scientist needs to demonstrate the commitment to the project and organizational objectives.
+A data scientist needs to demonstrate a commitment to the project and organizational objectives.

-• Collaboration: A data scientist will work with the business stakeholders, MIS reporting executive, statisticians, software architects, programmers, testers, DevOps engineers, and infrastructure architects.
+- Collaboration: A data scientist will work with the business stakeholders, MIS reporting executives, statisticians, software architects, programmers, testers, DevOps engineers, and infrastructure architects.
 The role requires regular interaction with a diverse set of stakeholders, managing their expectations, and delivering results.
 Data scientist needs to collaborate effectively.

 Some Tips for Hiring Competent Data Scientists